sylvaincloutier/sylvain-cloutier.com/_posts/2015-2-17-pylint_sublime.md

 </figure>

-Replace the "python_path" array, which should be blank, with your correct path.
+Replace the "python_path", which should be blank, with your correct path.
+Remember to include the square brackets!

 <figure>
 		<img class="displayed" src="/pictures/sublime/10.png" alt="Adding the path" align="middle" width="75%" height="75%">